milettal/Wccls/README.md

 - .NET Core Backend - An API that sits between the mobile app and the library website.
 If something breaks, it can be instantly redeployed with no changes from the apps perspective.

 - Xamarin.Forms Frontend - Because this app will be lightweight, Xamrin.Forms will be perfect for quickly refining the UI.
-I will attempt to still implment a lot of the features people love such as push notifications, bioauthentication, and light mode/dark mode.
+I will attempt to still implement a lot of the features people love such as push notifications, bio-authentication, and light mode/dark mode.